deepin-community/graphicsmagick/www/index.rst

   * GM is much smaller and lighter than ImageMagick (3-5X smaller installation footprint).

+  * GM supports classic ImageMagick interfaces such as 'convert' whereas ImageMagick has now removed them.

   * GM has been used to process billions of files at the world's largest photo sites (e.g. `Flickr`_ and `Etsy`_).